 Provide a Healthy Diet

-Because puppies grow so fast, it’s important that they remain on a high-protein diet especially designed for them until they are at least 6 months old.
-Larger breeds or any dog that is expected to top out at 70 pounds or more should be fed a puppy food designed for large breeds.
-These foods will have a balanced mix of calcium and phosphorus to help prevent skeletal problems later in the dog’s life.
-Always check with your veterinarian about the type of dog food you should offer and how often you should feed your puppy as it grows.
+Because puppies grow so fast, it's important that they remain on a high-protein diet specially designed for them until they are at least 6 months old.
+Larger breeds or any dog that is expected to top out at 70 pounds or more should be fed puppy food designed for large breeds.
+These foods will have a balanced mix of calcium and phosphorus to help prevent skeletal problems later in the dog's life.
+Always check with your veterinarian about the type of dog food you should offer and how often you should feed your puppy as he grows.

 Activities to Avoid

-Stages of Emotional Development
+Stages of Puppy Emotional Development

-And it's not just your puppy's physical growth that you should be concerned about.
+It's not just your puppy's physical growth that you should be concerned about.
 Making sure that your dog is growing mentally and emotionally is equally important.

-Zazie Todd, PhD and author of Wag: The Science of Making Your Dog Happy says that puppies go through several stages of emotional development as they grow.
-“From 3 to 14 weeks, they are in a sensitive period for socialization,'' she says.
+Zazie Todd, PhD, and author of Wag: The Science of Making Your Dog Happy, says that puppies go through several stages of emotional development as they grow.
+"From 3 to 14 weeks, they are in a sensitive period for socialization,'' she says.
 Following that, they enter the juvenile period.

 Puppies gain a wide range of experiences in all stages, and Todd stresses that you want to give your pup positive experiences as they grow.
 "Negative experiences can cause fear," she says.
 Patience and positiveness are important, especially as your puppy ages.
 "Teenage dogs are like teenage humans: They might not always do what you want them to do," Todd says, but training them with positive reinforcement builds them into loving, confident pets.